Employee Onboarding and Orientation Webinar (1)

 What makes virtual onboarding even more difficult?

-What do HR or human resources can do to simplify the onboarding process?
+What can HR or human resources do to simplify the onboarding process?

 We know that onboarding usually takes weeks or months to get a new employee engaged in their company.
 What do you think can simplify that whole process?